-Beginning June 2019, Townsend will be opening its developmental editing services to writers outside of the journal submission period.
-June scheduling is underway and sample pages are currently being accepted for editorial review.
+Beginning June 2019, Townsend opened its developmental editing services to writers outside of the journal submission period.
+December scheduling is underway and sample pages are currently being accepted for editorial review.

 Is Developmental Editing Right For You?